renovatebot/renovate/docs/usage/bazel.md

 )
 ```

-If the primary branch has a newer commit than in the list, Renovate will update the `commit` value.
+If the primary branch has a newer commit than in the list, Renovate updates the `commit` value.

 #### `single_version_override`

 The [`single_version_override`](https://bazel.build/rules/lib/globals/module#single_version_override) is a declaration with many purposes.
-Renovate evaluates two attributes from this declaration: `version` and `registry`.
+Renovate only evaluates _two_ attributes from this declaration: `version` and `registry`.

 If a `version` is specified, it overrides the version specified in the `bazel_dep` pinning it to the specified value.
 In the following example, Renovate will note that the version has been pinned to `1.2.3`.